Ski season is well underway in the Alps, and I’m sure we’re all excited about the ski trips we have planned.

 Recover Like a King

-While it’s tempting to hit the slopeside bar after skiing for après ski, you should spend some time recovering and stretching after your day of skiing.
-It’ll help you get out of bed faster the next morning and feel better on the hill.
+While it’s tempting to hit the slopeside bar for après ski, you should spend some time recovering and stretching after your day of skiing.
+It’ll help you get out of bed faster the next morning and feel better on the mountain.

 Always drink lots of water and focus on eating healthy.
 This is especially important if you’re struggling with the altitude change.
 Foam rolling and a massage will help work out any muscle aches.
-At Momentum Ski, we are always happy to help you find a nearby yoga studio or hire a private yoga instructor or masseuse for all your recovery needs in your ski chalet.
+We are always happy to help you find a nearby yoga studio or hire a private yoga instructor or masseuse for all your recovery needs in your ski chalet.

 Focus on Injury Prevention

-Mike also recommends practice falling before the start of your ski holiday to remember how it feels.
+Mike also recommends practising falling before the start of your ski holiday to remember how it feels.
 Falling is part of skiing, so it’s good to recall the feeling and know how to get back up again without any assistance.
-Foam rolling or using a golf ball to get into the smaller muscles is a great way to release tension.

 If you’ve ever had an injury, visit one of the Isokinetic locations to see a specialist who can create a customised rehabilitation programme for your needs.
 Nigel Boshy Brook-Walters said, “literally the best rehab facility in London.
 Treatment as if you were a pro athlete.”